Shared-Pointer/AI-Powered-Document-Summary/README.md

 *"Because reading is for nerds, summarizing is for cool kids"* - Sun Tzu probably

 ## 🎪 What's this circus about?
 A magical AI that turns your boring long documents into... slightly less boring short documents!
-Powered by ~~Azure's~~ OpenRouter brain juice and student tears.
+Powered by ~~Azure's~~ OpenRouter's brain juice and student tears.

 ---